mohamadadithya/mosave/README.md

 # What is MOSAVE?
-MOSAVE is a web-based open-source savings application that has useful features such as creating a savings target and keeping track of after saving.
+MOSAVE is a web-based open-source personal savings application that has useful features such as creating a savings target and keeping track of after saving.

 ![Mosave welcome page](https://ik.imagekit.io/bcdeh9gg1p3/Welcome_to_MoSave_E0E-2N0RY.png)

+## Features
+* Authentication
+* User Setting
+* Make Target/Goal
+* Save Money
+* Saving History

-## Installation
+## Installation on Local

 * Make sure you have turned on Apache2 and MySQL
 * Clone this repository to your local computer/server